The Alice McCosh Trust

 Susanne Masters, University of Kent.

 Susanne undertook fieldwork in southwestern Turkey, looking at threats to wild orchids such as land use changes, habitat loss and collection for consumption.
 See her full report here.
-Susanne has also published an article arising from this work in the December 2013 edition of Orchid Review.
+Susanne has also published an article arising from this work in the December 2013 edition of The Orchid Review.

 2011-12 award